Years published: 1989, 1990, 1992, 1995, 1997, 2004, 2006, 2009, 2012, 2015, 2018, 2023

-The symptoms associated with Roberts syndrome vary widely from case to case even among members of the same family.
+The symptoms associated with Roberts syndrome vary widely from person to person even among members of the same family.
 Most infants experience growth deficiencies and have abnormalities of the limbs and craniofacial region.
 Infants with Roberts syndrome often experience life-threatening complications early in infancy.

-Affected infants may experience growth deficiencies before and after birth (pre- and postnatally).
-Mental retardation is a variable finding that occurs in approximately 50 percent of cases.
+Affected infants may experience growth deficiencies before and after birth.
+Intellectual disability is a variable finding that occurs in approximately 50 percent of affected children.

 Limb abnormalities are common in infants with Roberts syndrome and may range from underdeveloped bones in the arms and legs (hypomelia) to complete absence of all four limbs (tetraphocomelia).
 The arms are usually more severely affected than the legs.

 Additional abnormalities may affect the arms and legs including permanent fixation (contracture) of various joints, especially the knees and elbows.
 The number of fingers and/or toes may be reduced, and the fifth fingers may be in a fixed laterally deviated position (clinodactyly).
 Webbing of the finger and toes (syndactyly) may also be present.
 Infants with Roberts syndrome may also have a form of club foot where the heel of the foot may be elevated and turned outward away from the body (talipes equinovalgus).